nbaronti/Homework_1/README.md

 # Square: Case Study

 This Git repository contains a case study for Square Inc. ("Square"), a financial services and digital payments company based out of San Francisco, CA.  In recent years, Square has established itself as a dominant player in the rapidly evolving FinTech space.
-Square offers products and services across various FinTech domains, with significant market share in the following areas:
+Square offers products and services across various FinTech domains, including:

 1. Enterprise Solutions
 2. Payments & Billing